eklem/geo-search-helper/README.md

 ## API

-* `getDistanceFromLatLonInKm(point1Obj, point2Obj)`: Returns shortest distance over the earth’s surface – using the ‘Haversine’ formula.
+* `getDistanceFromLatLonInKm(fromPointObj, toPointObj)` Returns shortest distance over the earth’s surface – using the ‘Haversine’ formula.
 Result in kilometers.
 To i.e. sort a search result from a point on the map.
-* `mapBoundariesSWNE (fromPointObj, radius)`: Returns object with coordinates of map boundaries based on given position and radis from that position to be shown.
+* `mapBoundariesSWNE (fromPointObj, radius)` Returns object with coordinates of map boundaries based on given position and radis from that position to be shown.
-* `rhumbDestinationToPoint (fromPointObj, distance, bearing)`: Returns object with coordinates of point based on position, distance and bearing from a given position.
+* `rhumbDestinationToPoint (fromPointObj, distance, bearing)` Returns object with coordinates of point based on position, distance and bearing from a given position.

 ## What's implemented